 The Renaissance is a thing of many splendors.
 This post focuses on Renaissance composers whose works have come to mean something special to me over the course of my lifetime of involvement with music.
-When I think about the Renaissance world of music I see that my awareness of it in the early part of my life was skewed both by the limitations of the canon — no, Bridget, Palestrina is not the Be All and End All of Renaissance music — and the paucity of recordings of music across the full range of Renaissance repertoire.
+When I think about the world of Renaissance music I see that my awareness of it in the early part of my life was skewed both by the limitations of the canon — no, Bridget, Palestrina is not the Be All and End All of Renaissance music — and the paucity of recordings of music across the full range of Renaissance repertoire.
 The canon has seen its boundaries broken down over the past few decades and the number of recordings has increased dramatically, circumstances that have brought to eye and to ear a much fuller and truer picture of musical life in the period.
 My collection has had full benefit from that change and I own recordings that I’d definitely put into the bag I have at the ready if the house catches fire and I need to grab my valuables and run.
 This post is my shoutout for some of the Renaissance composers whose works have become important companions of my days.
 Some names may be familiar but some, I think, will not be, which is a pity.
 So here we go, let’s get started.

 The first thing that sprang to my attention when I went over my list of recordings from the Renaissance is how much Anonymous is represented.
 The cultural change that led to the disappearance of Anonymous in the Baroque period is worthy of a dissertation by some doctoral student of music history, don’t you think?
 I’m reminded of what Virginia Woolf said in A Room of One’s Own about “Anon” in regard to literature:

 … Indeed, I would venture to guess that Anon, who wrote so many poems without signing them, was often a woman.
 It was a woman Edward Fitzgerald, I think, suggested who made the ballads and the folk-songs, crooning them to her children, beguiling her spinning with them, or the length of the winter’s night.